Clean, Robust Alkali Sources by Intercalation within Highly-Oriented Pyrolytic Graphite: Introduction

 We describe the methods for producing rubidium IHOPGs in Section \ref{sec:fab}.
 The apparatus used to compare the dispensers is detailed in Section \ref{sec:apparatus}, and then, two comparisons are made.
-The first comparison, in Section \ref{sec:steady}, examines the purity of the output vapor of both dispensers in a steady-state configuration.
-The second, in Section \ref{sec:adsorb}, compares the undesired gas which accumulates on or in the dispensers after extended periods at room temperature.
-In both cases, the IHOPG dispenser output was much purer than the chromate dispenser, and in the steady-state, the emission of the IHOPG dispenser was qualitatively different from the chromate dispenser--the purity of the IHOPG dispenser output vapor was so high that the rubidium vapor reacted with background gases (primarily water vapor) in sufficient quantities to reduce the total pressure in the chamber.
-Aside from the IHOPG dispenser used for these tests, another IHOPG dispenser has been successfully integrated into a cold atom experiment loading grating magneto-optical traps (MOTs). \cite{Imhof2017} Another system in current daily use contains an IHOPG for dispensing rubidium, regularly producing Bose-Einstein condensates.
+The first, in Section \ref{sec:steady}, compares the purity of the output vapor of both dispensers in a steady-state configuration.
+The second, in Section \ref{sec:adsorb}, compares the undesired gas which accumulates on, in, or near the dispensers after extended periods at room temperature.
+In both cases, the IHOPG dispenser produced less undesired gas than the chromate dispenser.
+In general, heating dispensers emits waste gases, either from the dispenser itself or from gases adsorbed onto nearby walls.
+Emitted rubidium interacts with background gas, causing a getter effect.
+Over the range of rubidium emission rates we tested, the waste gases produced by heating the chromate dispenser consistently overwhelmed this getter effect.
+However, at sufficiently high rubidium output rates the waste gases produced by heating the IHOPG were so inconsequential that the pressure in the chamber actually decreased.
+Aside from the IHOPG dispenser used for these tests, another IHOPG dispenser has been successfully integrated into a cold atom experiment loading grating magneto-optical traps (MOTs). \cite{Imhof2017} Another system in current daily use contains an IHOPG for dispensing rubidium, and regularly produces Bose-Einstein condensates.